Hartree Partners (UK) Limited – Tax Strategy

 Commitment to compliance

 Hartree Group is a responsible taxpayer and is committed to complying with tax law and practice in the UK and all jurisdictions relevant to Hartree Group.
 To us, this corporate responsibility means paying the right amount of tax, in the right jurisdiction, at the right time, while recognizing that we also have a responsibility to protect shareholder value by controlling and managing our tax liabilities.

 Tax risks and tax risk management

 Tax risk management is important to Hartree UK.
 Tax matters are proactively managed by having clear business controls and processes and, where appropriate, seeking professional advice from external advisors to minimize areas of risk.
-The Tax Team, based in the US, is responsible for the management of Hartree UK’s tax affairs supported by other finance personnel and by UK based personnel.
+The Tax Team, based in the US, is responsible for the management of Hartree UK’s tax affairs supported by other finance personnel and by UK based tax professionals.
 Suitably qualified external advisors prepare the annual Corporation Tax returns, which are reviewed for accuracy and completeness by the Tax Director before submission to HMRC.
 Professional advice is sought over specific items where the tax treatment is uncertain.
 Other tax returns, for example VAT, are prepared by the Tax Team and advice is sought from external advisers on matters of uncertainty.
 The Group has entered into an Advance Pricing Agreement (“APA”) covering the main cross border transactions of the Group, which has been approved by HMRC.
 This ensures transparency and certainty.

 Whilst Hartree Group’s larger operations are in the US, the Tax Director ensures that UK risks that may arise from within the worldwide group are analyzed and appropriately addressed.
 Procedures are designed to minimize the risk of errors in tax returns.
 The Tax Director reports to the Chief Compliance Officer based in the UK.

 Attitude to tax planning